UpdatedTuesday May 3, 2022 byRye Brook Youth Soccer.

 7) When Registered Players Exceed Maximum Number of Players Allowed Per Team:

-When the number of registered players exceeds the maximum number of players allowed per team, a limited number of players may be offered the opportunity to participate as practice or reserve players per RBYS guidelines.
-If the opportunity to participate as a practice/reserve player is not available, or if a player declines the opportunity to be a practice/reserve player, the player will not be placed on a team and their registration fee will be refunded.
+When the number of registered players exceeds the maximum number of players allowed per team, a limited number of players may be offered the opportunity to participate as developmental or reserve players per RBYS guidelines.
+If the opportunity to participate as a developmental/reserve player is not available, or if a player declines the opportunity to be a practice/reserve player, the player will not be placed on a team and their registration fee will be refunded.